puzzle/docker-logrotate/README.md

 This is a logrotate container for use as a sidecar container.

-Mount your volumes into the container and your `logrotate.conf` at `/opt/etc/logrotate.conf` and you're good to go!
+Mount your volumes and logrotate configuration into the container and you're good to go!

-Example logrotate.conf:
+# Configuration

+## state file location

+The logrotate state file should live on a persistent volume so logs are still correctly rotated in case the container is restarted.

+Set the environment variable `STATE_FILE` to change the state file path.
+Defaults to `/opt/logs/logrotate.status`.

+## logrotate.conf

+Mount your `logrotate.conf` at `/opt/etc/logrotate.conf`.

+Example logrotate.conf (remember to adjust `STATE_FILE` accordingly if you choose to mount the logs otherwhere than to `/opt/logs`):

 ```
 # see "man logrotate" for details